FACT-Finder-Web-Components/documentation/markdown/4.x/en/documentation/category-urls.md

 ## Category URLs
 ---

-This guide covers how to build and use more SEO friendly URLs like `https://www.your-shop.com/c/shoes/sneakers` with FACT-Finder Web Components.
+This guide covers how to build and use more SEO friendly URLs like `https://www.your-shop.com/c/shoes/sneakers` with FactFinder Web Components.

 What we need:
 - disable the URL parameters
-- map the URL to a FACT-Finder request
+- map the URL to a FactFinder request

 ## Parameter handling
 ```html